Runway and Sora — Creative Video Generation

 The decision tree is pragmatic:

-Does the content need to run in an automated pipeline today? → Runway.
-API access is stable and full-featured.
+Does the content need to run in an automated pipeline with character consistency? → Runway.
+I2V is stable, the API is full-featured, and character identity across shots is Runway's core strength.

-Does the content require more than 10 seconds of continuous generation? → Sora when API access allows; otherwise stitch multiple Runway clips.
+Does the content require more than 10 seconds of continuous generation? → Sora 2 Pro (up to 25 seconds); otherwise stitch multiple Runway clips.

 Is physics simulation central to the shot (liquids, collisions, deformable materials)? → Sora.

-Is cost a primary constraint at scale? → Runway at $0.05/sec; Sora pricing is less predictable in preview.
+Is cost a primary constraint at scale? → Runway at ~$0.05/sec.
+Verify current Sora 2 pricing at platform.openai.com before comparing.

 Generate the same creative prompt on both Runway (text-to-video) and Runway (image-to-video with a reference frame you generate first).
 Compare: